shalatan/shalatan.github.io/ai.md

 - **Generative AI vs Traditional AI**
     - Traditional AI focuses on analyzing and predicting from existing data, while generative AI creates new data that resembles the training data.
     - Generative AI represents a shift from rule-based systems to creative models that can invent and generate content independently.
+- **Generative AI vs Agentic AI**
+    - `Generative AI`:
+        - Reactive (works on prompt)
+        - Prompts -> Generate Content
+        - Usecase: Content creation, which then is reviewd, refined, directed by a human
+    - `Agentic AI`:
+        - Proacitve (can work independently)
+        - Prompts -> Actions (Percive -> Decide -> Execute -> Learn)
+        - Usecase: Multi-Step process (uses reasoning power of LLMs) to break down complex tasks into smaller, logical steps also known as chain of though reasoning (ref prompt eng)
 - **Text Geneation: Large Language Models (LLMs)**
     - LLMs interpret context, grammar, and semantics to generate coherent text based on learned patterns.
     - Examples of LLMs include GPT (Generative Pre-trained Transformer) and Google Bard (powered by PaLM as LLM, where PaLM is a combination of trasnformer model and Google's Pathways AI platofrm), which have evolved into multimodal models.